 - Swelling, warmth, numbness, change of color, or pain in a leg or arm.

 - Eyesight changes, like blurred eyesight or seeing spots or flashes, may happen.
 They may show up or get worse in bright light.
-The chance that this will happen is greater in people who take this medicine in higher doses or for a long time.
+The chance that this will happen is greater in people who take clomiphene in higher doses or for a long time.
 Eyesight most often gets back to normal when the drug is stopped.
 The changes may be long-lasting or may not go away even after the drug is stopped.
 Use care when driving or doing other tasks that call for clear eyesight.
 Call your doctor right away if you have a change in eyesight.

 - Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use clomiphene.
 Call your doctor right away if you have very bad stomach pain or bloating, upset stomach or throwing up, loose stools (diarrhea), weight gain, shortness of breath, or a change in how much urine is passed.

 What are some other side effects of Clomiphene?